 Innocent or not, you need a strong defense to fight the criminal charges against you.
 A criminal defense lawyer can help you fight the criminal charges by:

-With the help of a criminal defense attorney, you can fight to prove your innocence.
+With the help of Phoenix criminal lawyers, you can fight to prove your innocence.
 However, if a conviction is unavoidable, your lawyer negotiates a plea agreement with the most favorable sentencing terms possible.

 If you decide to go to trial, your criminal defense lawyer prepares for trial and aggressively advocates for you in court.
 He presents the most vigorous defense possible to convince the jurors of your innocence.